Candidate-Driven Market: Recruiting Passive Candidates in a Strong Economy

 Lastly, reassure confidentiality to alleviate any concern of jeopardizing their current employment.
 Passive candidates are rarely entertaining other offers.
 Always present the opportunity at hand with enthusiasm and the right person will match the excitement at the thought of joining a winning team.

-At the end of the day, a passive candidate will only consider a new job opportunity if it is what’s best for them and any family they need to consider.
+At the end of the day, a passive candidate will only consider a new job opportunity in a candidate-driven market if it is what’s best for them and any family they need to consider.
 It is the role of the recruiter or hiring manager to not only share the whole story, but to also serve as a helpful resource offering guidance during interviews, salary negotiation, and offer acceptance.

 This article has been updated from an original Bristol Associates post from 2016.